 Fit of the dataset within the repository’s scope of coverage, defined at a high level by 16 subject areas

 Reliability of the source organization data release process, especially timeliness and regularity of updates

 To identify new datasets for addition to the repository, the data development and editorial teams periodically assess gaps of coverage by subject area.
 In addition, government, nongovernmental, international, and other organizational websites and news releases are followed on an ongoing basis to identify new datasets for evaluation and potential addition to the repository.
-Suggestions on datasets to add to the Data Planet repository are welcome.
+Suggestions on datasets to add to the Sage Data repository are welcome.
 Please contact us at email@example.com.

 How are the datasets made searchable?

 We have a controlled vocabulary and a data-driven listing of geographic and company names.
 Our metadata scheme has more than 37 fields.
 At the highest level, we show dataset title, source, and dates of coverage.
 We apply subject terms to the metadata that are related to the 16 major subject categories, or classifications.
 All of our data are standardized against national or international codes and standards — for example, geographic names are actually represented as codes in our system, which enables users to retrieve all relevant time series for a specific geographic entity regardless of how the source represents the name of the entity .
 This standardization also allows someone to search disparate datasets at the same time to profile places, industries, or topics.
 It also provides us with the ability to output formatted, credible, and citable data.